 How we are improving our supply chain management:

-- The Group procurement manual integrates responsible supply chain-management requirements into internal procurement processes.
+- The Group Procurement Policy integrates responsible supply chain-management requirements into internal procurement processes.
 Each of our businesses has established processes for contract review, sign off and compliance monitoring.

 - Suppliers identified as presenting a potential risk to modern-slavery due to sector, spend or geographical area are required to complete a Declaration of Operating a Slavery Free Business.